Why Implants Are Better Than Dentures

-The dental implant process typically involves two phases spread over roughly three to six months.
+The implant process typically involves two phases spread over roughly three to six months.

 Dental Crown Placement

 Every patient is different, so although the procedure described above is accurate for most patients, some may require a different procedure.
 If you’re replacing more than one lost tooth, we will likely place multiple dental implants in the same procedure.
-Instead of an individual crown, you will receive a dental bridge that replaces all the lost teeth and is secured by two or more implants.
+Instead of an individual crown, your Columbus dental implant dentist will replace your missing teeth with a dental bridge.
+A dental bridge replaces all your lost teeth and is secured by two or more implants.

 If you’ve suffered significant jawbone loss as a result of gum disease or atrophy, a bone graft may be necessary before your dental implant can be placed.